prasadsurase/blackjack/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+in rails 5, belongs_to relationships are always validated for presence unless 'optional'

 ruby '2.2.2'

 After 'bundle install', run: